nilaysaxena/team-guidelines/frontend-web/guidelines.md

 - GitFlow
 - Use dot env
 - Component Naming (ScreenHome, AppSelectbox, ModalProductDetails, etc.)
-- Indentation (2 spaces perferred - standard across all files)
+- Indentation (2 spaces preferred - standard across all files)
 - Have a global CSS and then component level CSS
 - Accessibility Standards